Impression And Mouth Preparation

 Impression And Mouth Preparation Other Mechanical Attachments

-• The balance should be between the forces acting from the buccal musculature & tongue
+• The balance should be between the forces acting from the buccal musculature and the tongue

 Impression And Mouth Preparation Posterior Teeth Arrangement

 Question 4.
 Define complete denture impression.
-Discuss impression theories & techniques in treating complete denture patients.
+Discuss impression theories and techniques in treating complete denture patients.

 Answer: